-For those who came to Christ early in childhood an alternate format might contain these main ideas:
+For those who came to Christ early in childhood, an alternate format might contain these main ideas:

-- How I came to an early faith in Christ - How faith in Christ has affected my life as an adult
+- How I came to an early faith in Christ. - How I came to having a deeper commitment to Christ. - How faith in Christ has affected my life as an adult.